99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Amazon Athena:
 serverless query service to analyze data stored in S3, SQL to query files.
-Commonly used with QuickSight for reporting / dashboard, used for business intelligence, analythics, report, ecc...
-Exam if analyze data in s3 using serverless SQL, use athena.
+Commonly used with QuickSight for reporting / dashboard, used for business intelligence, analysis, report, ecc...
+Exam if analyzing data in s3 using serverless SQL, use Athena.
-You can improve its performance using a columna data for cost-saving, compress data for small retrieval, partition dataset for data you check often.
+You can improve its performance using a columnar data for cost-saving, compress data for small retrieval, partition datasets for data you check often.
-Federated query: you can query data not only on s3, but from anywhere and different types, by using an AWS Lambda.
+Federated query: you can query data not only on S3, but from anywhere and different types, by using an AWS Lambda.

 Amazon Managed Streaming for Apache Kafka (MSK):
 Alternative for kinesis.